reycuba0918/RSA/README.md

 `decrypt()` is static method that takes variables `encrypted_message` of type `int` and `private_key` of type `private_key`, in order return `encrypted_message` decrypted as tpye `str`.

 ## max_ascii_character
-`max_ascii_character` is an optional parameter present in and `encrypt()` and `decrypt()` that allows users to change the highest ASCII character that is used in message that being encrypted or decrypted.
+`max_ascii_character` is an optional parameter present in `encrypt()` and `decrypt()` that allows users to change the highest ASCII character that is used in message that being encrypted or decrypted.

 ## Example of the RSA class being used
 ```